 2.Internships opportunities-In many cases, universities are flexible enough to allow you to complete your entire degree in 3 semesters, which means you can get a job or internship much earlier.
 Plus, you also get to save some money since you won’t be paying any tuition fee for the additional semester.

-3.Visa- You may have heard rumours that it is easier to get student visa during a fall intake.
+, 3.Visa– You may have heard rumours that it is easier to get student visa during a fall intake.
 But these have no ground as your chances of getting visa depend upon your overall profile not the intake which you apply in.
-Further once you get an admit from a school, its very rare to have your VISA rejected, no matter when you apply.
+Further once you get an admit from a school, it is very rare to have your VISA rejected, no matter when you apply.
 Just make sure you take care of all the respective formalities required.

 Points you should consider while applying to spring intake